Want to help, but not sure how?

 - Scout Section Assistant (Wednesday or Thursday evening 5:45 to 8:15pm)

 - Explorer Section Assistant (Monday 7-9pm)

-- Instruct in something specific e.g. sailing, paddling, biking, first aid, bushcraft
+Or perhaps support the section/group by instructing scouts in something specific e.g. sailing, paddling, biking, first aid, bush craft, swimming etc.

 Group and Troop Administrator(s)